orestesG/lets-try-angular-2-typescript/README.md

 `npm install`

+#### npm scripts

+We've captured many of the most useful commands in npm scripts defined in the package.json:

+- `npm start` - runs the compiler and a server at the same time, both in "watch mode".
+`npm run tsc` - runs the TypeScript compiler once.
+- `npm run tsc:w` - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.
+- `npm run lite` - runs the lite-server, a light-weight, static file server, written and maintained by John Papa and Christopher Martin with excellent support for Angular apps that use routing.
+- `npm run typings` - runs the typings tool.
+- `npm run postinstall` - called by npm automatically after it successfully completes package installation.
+This script installs the TypeScript definition files this app requires.

 > The typings folder could not show up after `npm install`.
 If so, please install them manually.
 `npm run typings install`